putyourlightson/craft-htmx/README.md

 ```

 ### `craft.htmx.post`
 Renders a `post` component from the provided values (all of which are optional).
+A CSRF token will automatically be added _if_ CSRF validation is enabled.

 ```twig
 {# Example 1 #}